-It’s perfectly acceptable to walk the changing room with a towel, once you enter the bath it’s pretty normal to be naked from here on out.
-Remember to place your towel somewhere dry and away from the bathwater when in the bath so you have it when you get out.
+It’s perfectly acceptable to walk around the changing room with a towel; once you enter the bath, it’s pretty normal to be naked from here on out.
+Remember to place your towel somewhere dry and away from the bathwater when in the bath, so you have it when you get out.

 15. Can I Bring my Phone or Camera into the Sento?

-Phones and cameras are not permitted in a Japanese sento or onsen – people are nude and obviously want their privacy.
-Note that I have photos of myself in the sento in this post, but I was in the sento before opening hours and had special permission to take photos for this article.
+Phones and cameras are not permitted in a Japanese sento or onsen – people are nude and want their privacy.
+Note that I have photos of myself in the sento in this post, but I was in the sento before opening hours and had special permission from the owners to take photos for the purpose of this article.